Go straight from the airport into the heart of the Renaissance. Find out about taking the train from Milan Malpensa Airport to Florence.

-Milan’s Malpensa Airport (MXP) is the second-busiest in Italy behind Rome’s Fiumicino, and one of the main entry points for international travelers.
-If your heart is set on Renaissance Italy, however, you’ll need to get out of Milan in a hurry and make your way to Florence.
+Milan’s Malpensa Airport (MXP) is the second-busiest airport in Italy, after Rome’s Fiumicino, and one of the main entry points for international travelers.
+If your heart is set on Renaissance Italy, however, you’ll need to leave Milan and make your way to Florence.

-Malpensa isn’t connected to Italy’s high-speed rail network, but it does have a train station from which you can get into the city center and then on to Florence by the fastest trains Trenitalia has.
-You’ll shave almost an hour off the drive time over the 220 miles (355 km), and be more relaxed in the process.
+Malpensa isn’t connected to Italy’s high-speed rail network, but it does have a train station from which you can get into Milan's city center and then continue on towards Florence.
+Taking the train saves you an hour when compared to driving the 220 miles (355 km), and you’ll be more relaxed in the process.

 Frequent Trains from Milan Malpensa Airport to Florence

-Once at Milano Centrale, Trenitalia’s high-speed Alta Velocità (AV) trains will whisk you to Firenze Santa Maria Novella in about 1 hour 40 minutes.
-If timing is good, you can make the whole trip from airport to Florence in less than three hours.
+Once at Milano Centrale station, the high-speed Alta Velocità (AV) trains will whisk you to Firenze Santa Maria Novella in about 1 hour and 40 minutes.
+On this route, you can make the whole trip from the Milan airport to Florence in less than three hours.
 Tickets for the whole trip cost $44-67.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.